ottozastrow/indexAnyFrontend/standlet/docs/docs/market surveillance/Article 95 - Procedure for dealing with devices presenting an unacceptable risk to health and safety.md

 relevant economic operator.</p>
    <p class="norm">2.&nbsp;&nbsp;The competent authorities shall,
-without delay, notify the Commission, the other Member&nbsp;States and, where a certificate has been issued in accordance with Article&nbsp;56 for the device concerned, the notified body that issued that certificate, of the results of the evaluation and of the actions which they have required the economic operators to take, by means of the electronic system referred to in Article&nbsp;100.</p>
+without delay, notify the Commission, the other Member&nbsp;States and, where a certificate has been issued in accordance with [Article&nbsp;56](../conformity assessmentArticle 56 - Certificates of conformity.md) for the device concerned, the notified body that issued that certificate, of the results of the evaluation and of the actions which they have required the economic operators to take, by means of the electronic system referred to in [[[[Article&nbsp;100](../market surveillanceArticle 100 - Electronic system on market surveillance.md)](../market surveillanceArticle 100 - Electronic system on market surveillance.md)](../market surveillanceArticle 100 - Electronic system on market surveillance.md)](../market surveillanceArticle 100 - Electronic system on market surveillance.md).</p>
    <p class="norm">3.&nbsp;&nbsp;The economic operators as referred to
 in paragraph&nbsp;1 shall, without delay, ensure that all appropriate corrective action is taken throughout the Union in respect of all the